mpeeples2008/ArchNetSci/_book/index.md

 #### Data Frame{-}

-As the brief definitions above suggests, data frames are very similar to matrices but can include mixed data types in the same rectangular table.
+As the brief definitions above suggest, data frames are very similar to matrices but can include mixed data types in the same rectangular table.
 Each row and column must, however, have the same number of entries.
 A data frame can be created by combining a set of vectors.
 In the example here we introduce another data type called a factor.
 A factor is a nominal variable that has "levels" that represent a limited set of values which can be used for a given variable.
 For example:

 ```r